botul/Domoticz-Docker/README.md

 ### Creating and configuring docker images:

 ** Domoticz
-(Please change paths to your home directory)
+(Please change paths to your home directory and set your timezone)

 ```
 $docker create \